ChiaraFor96/hadoop-on-aws/README.md

       </configuration>
       ```

+      Remember to mkdir of the datanode folder on slaves (if not preset on them)
+       and chmod 700

    -  for the file `yarn-site.xml` (it contains configuration settings of MapReduce application like number of JVM that can run in parallel, the size of the mapper and the reducer process,  CPU cores available for a process, etc.) for both _master_ and _slaves_
       ```
       <configuration>